-Yoga and Exercise in Psychosis (YEP)
+Yoga and Aerobic Exercise in Psychosis (YEP)

-|Official Title:||The Impacts of Yoga and Exercise on Neure-cognitive Function and Symptoms in Early Psychosis - A Single Blind Randomized Controlled Clinical Trial|
+|Official Title:||The Impacts of Yoga and Aerobic Exercise on Neuro-cognitive Function and Symptoms in Early Psychosis - A Single-blind Randomized Controlled Clinical Trial|

-|Study Start Date :||September 2010|
+|Study Start Date :||November 2010|

 Experimental: Yoga therapy